-Libya’s warring sides once again declare a cease-fire.
+Libya’s warring sides again declare a cease-fire.
 Will it last this time?

 In June, pro-government militias, with Turkish support, pushed Hifter’s forces out of Tripoli and other western towns.
 The militias then set their sights on Sirte and Jufra, home to a key Hifter military base.
 A possible battle for Sirte was expected before Friday’s cease-fire announcement, though there has not been any fighting in several weeks.

 The support from Turkey, a primary foe of Egypt, prompted Sissi to threaten to send troops across Egypt’s border with Libya.
-On Friday, some analysts said Egypt and Turkey’s welcoming of the cease-fire decision was significant, but it remains to be seen whether Hifter’s other backers will agree to a demilitarization zone.
+On Friday, some analysts said that Egypt and Turkey’s welcoming of the cease-fire decision was significant but that it remains to be seen whether Hifter’s other backers will agree to a demilitarization zone.

 Wolfram Lacher, a Libya analyst at the German Institute for International and Security Affairs, tweeted that “rhetorical support from Egypt and Turkey is noteworthy - but the DMZ proposal runs counter to UAE & Russian interests.”

 Already, there appears to be some disputes.
-While Sarraj called for the demilitarization of both Sirte and Jufra, his rival Saleh only mentioned Sirte in his statement.
-The UAE’s foreign ministry welcomed only Saleh’s proposal, according to the nation’s state-run news service.
+While Serraj called for the demilitarization of Sirte and Jufra, Saleh mentioned only Sirte in his statement.
+The UAE’s Foreign Ministry welcomed only Saleh’s proposal, according to the nation’s state-run news service.

 Saleh’s proposal also calls for the “expulsion of mercenaries and dissolving the militias to achieve comprehensive national sovereignty” — a challenging task by any measure.
 Thousands of Russian, Syrian and Sudanese mercenaries remain in the country.
 And powerful militias on both sides are highly unlikely to disarm without significant incentives.

-Both Sarraj and Saleh called for an end to an oil blockade and for oil revenue to flow through Libya’s National Oil Corp.
+Serraj and Saleh both called for an end to an oil blockade and for oil revenue to flow through Libya’s National Oil Corp.
 But that hinges on whether Hifter and tribes loyal to him who have closed off oil terminals and pipelines will allow oil production to resume.

-And while Sarraj called for elections to be held next year, Saleh insisted that Sirte be the temporary seat of a new government, a move unlikely to be accepted by the Tripoli government.
+And while Serraj called for elections to be held next year, Saleh insisted that Sirte be the temporary seat of a new government, a move unlikely to be accepted by the Tripoli government.

 “No reason to get your hopes up,” Lacher tweeted.